TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 We want to create a fasta file in order to make a tree of the hits in plants, in animals (fly, worm, human) with E-value < 1e-10; and of the best hit in fission yeast (SPOM) and the best hit in baker’s yeast SCER.
 To do so:

 Copy the identifiers of the sequences you want for the tree into a text file on your laptop, each identifier should be followed by a newline.
 Copy this file to gemini using `scp` (see instructions above for copying the fasta file).
-Then use `seqtk subseq [fasta database] [name of your list of identifiers] > [your new file of homologous e.g. homs.fa]`
+Then use `seqtk subseq [fasta database] [name of your list of identifiers] > [your new file of homologous e.g. homs.fa]`   The fasta file you should use is the original database against which we performed our blast, e.g.`~/data_bb3bcg20/Block2/COOI/proteomes1.fa`.

 Run mafft on your fasta file. i.e. `mafft [yourfile e.g. homs.fa] > [name of alignment file, e.g. homs.msa]`